openshift-labs/learn-katacoda/intro-openshift/deploying-python/02-deploying-using-the-web-console.md

 ![Catalog Browser](../../assets/intro-openshift/deploying-python/02-add-to-project-browser.png)

-If applications had previously been deployed to the project, or you were not on the project _Overview_ page, you can use the _Add to project_ link in the menu bar.
+If applications had previously been deployed to the project, or you were not on the project _Overview_ page, you can use the _Add to Project_ link in the menu bar.

 ![Adding via Menu Bar](../../assets/intro-openshift/deploying-python/02-add-to-project-menubar.png)